 Convo to talk about a layaway plan that works for your budget.

-No offers, please.
-We have loyal customers who return again and again and use the return customer discount coupon for 10% off.
+We have loyal customers who return again and again and use the repeat customer discount coupon for 10% off.
 We set fair prices from the get-go.
 If something is expensive, you know it's good.

 We do run sales occasionally, so watch for those.
 And we value community.
-Community is EVERYTHING for a small business.
-Whether you are repeat customer, Facebook friend, or Instagram follower--our thanks to you is 10% off for supporting this shop.
+Whether you are a returning customer, Facebook friend, or Instagram follower--our thanks to you is 10% off for supporting this shop.
 Please go to the About section of the main shop page and click on the social media links.
 Follow us on one of those platforms, convo to say you've done so and we'll send you the coupon code for 10% off.